Customize login methods

 For more about authenticator scoping models (global, per app, or per device), see [Manage authenticators](/guides/user/manage_authenticators).

 - Unlocking applies per app and resets the lockout status for all registered PINs of the user in that app.
-Use the [Unlock authenticators API](/openapi/user/authenticators.openapi/other/unlockuserauthenticator) to unlock locked PIN authenticators.
+You can unlock locked PIN authenticators in the [Admin Portal](/guides/user/manage_authenticators#manage-authenticator-status) or using the [Unlock authenticators API](/openapi/user/authenticators.openapi/other/unlockuserauthenticator).

 style